content-left-bg.png

 • Establishing performance measures for grant programs that will facilitate effective and efficient evaluation of grants.

-• Focusing on outcome performance of grantees rather than simply complying with process.
+• Focusing on outcome performance of grantees in addition to process compliance.

 Probity and transparency